vinayakvadoothker/Rentora/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details." > README.md
+This project is under Vinayak Vadoothker's Purview